iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ![Create a bot distribution rule](./assets/images/bots/create-distribution-rule.png)

 ### Check that everything is correctly setup
-​​Go to “Campaigns” and click on the “edit” button.
+Go to “Campaigns” and click on the “edit” button.
 If you did everything correctly you should see that your campaign is routed this way:

 ![Check targeting rule](./assets/images/bots/targeting-rule-routed.png)